wen1225/curly-octo-engine/README.md

-This repository introduces a quick setup guide for students who came to the 3rd AI Club Meeting on the topic of Computer Vision and Image Classification.
+This repository introduces a quick setup guide for students who came to the 3rd meeting on the topic of Computer Vision and Image Classification.